tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 pair, except that the boxes only need to cover a textline instead of individual characters.

+If you use tesstrain.sh then required `synthetic` training data (box/tiff pairs and lstmf files) is created from the training text and given list of fonts.

 ### Making Box Files

 Multiple formats of box files are accepted by Tesseract 4 for LSTM training,